 “Filing” or “filed,” in the context of a document a person is required to file with the division or the disciplinary clerk, means a when the document has been received and date-stamped by the division or the disciplinary clerk, as applicable, as evidenced by the division or the disciplinary clerk recording the date of receipt on the face of the document by date-stamp or other reliable method.

-“Formal statement of charges” means the document authorized and issued by a board setting forth specific that initiates the formal disciplinary process and states the alleged acts allegations of misconduct unprofessional conduct or violations by a certificate holder the licensee of statutes, court rules, or the applicable sections of the ACJA, including any amendments, authorized by the board, upon a determination of probable cause that are grounds for formal discipline.
+“Formal statement of charges” means the document authorized and issued by a board setting forth specific that initiates the disciplinary process and states the alleged acts allegations of misconduct unprofessional conduct or violations by a certificate holder the licensee of statutes, court rules, or the applicable sections of the ACJA, including any amendments, authorized by the board, upon a determination of probable cause that are grounds for discipline.

-“Formal disciplinary proceedings” means the process initiated upon a when the board determination determines that there is of probable cause that the licensee has engaged in unprofessional conduct or violations, the alleged acts of misconduct or violations of the statutes, court rules, or the applicable sections of the ACJA by a certificate holder, that if true, would warrant warranting formal discipline under this chapter a censure, consent agreement or other negotiated settlement, restrictions, probation, additional training, a cease and desist order, suspension or revocation of certification pursuant to subsection (H)(24)(a)(6).
-Formal disciplinary proceedings may include emergency suspension if the board finds that licensee’s conduct poses imminent risk to public health, safety, or welfare requiring immediate action.

 “Gift” means anything given to another person without requiring payment, or without the expectation of payment, that is of more than negligible value.
 For purposes of this definition, “negligible value” means anything with a value so small that it either cannot be assigned a value or it is not worth the effort to do so.